Cultural Memory, Consciousness, and Literary Modernism: Joyce, Yeats, Lawrence, Woolf was published February 2022.

 The cultural history of the 1950s comes alive again in this study of the characters of 1950s American fiction.

 The People We Meet in Stories brings to life the fiction of the 1950s in America.

 Rock Music Imagination

 Beyond Gatsby is a cultural history of America through American authors of the 1920s.

 Popular Music Books: Crosby, Stills, Nash and Young's 50 Year Quest: Music to Change the World (May 2019) and Finding God in the Devil's Music (June 2019)

-America's Favorite Bestselling Books across the past 100 years are discussed in this new book published on Saturday, December 15, 2018.
+America's Favorite Bestselling Books across the past 100 years are discussed in this book.

 Native Sons to King's Men: The Literary Landscape of the 1940s considers American culture in the 1940s and the key authors who contributed to the literary imagination of the period.